CFelipe/Aprenda/README.md

 ### Mac OS X
 Tested on Mac OS X 10.9 using [homebrew](http://brew.sh/)

-Clone the repository and setup the database stuff
+Clone the repository and set up the database stuff.
+Be sure to configure your PostgreSQL if you've just installed it

     $ git clone https://github.com/CFelipe/Aprenda.git
     $ brew install postgresql